 Inferred Resources

 Tonnes g Au/t oz Au g Ag/t oz Ag oz AuEq

-154,539,000 0.45 2,267,000 21.92 108,497,000 3,543,000
+154 539 000 0.45 2 267 000 21 92 108 497 000 3 543 000

-- Mineral Resources are comprised of all model blocks at a 0.3 g AuEq/t cutoff that lie within an optimized pit and below the as-mined surface - 2.
-AuEq (gold equivalent grade) = Au + (Ag ÷ 85) - 3.
+- Mineral Resources are comprised of all model blocks at a 0.3 g AuEq/t cutoff that lie within an optimized pit and below the as-mined surface - AuEq (gold equivalent grade) = Au + (Ag ÷ 85) - 3.
 Rounding may result in apparent discrepancies between tones, grade and contained metal content

-The current mineral resources include only the modeled mineralization that was not mined during the historical open-pit operations, with the exception of a small mineralized stockpile in the DeLamar area that has sufficient drill data to allow its inclusion in the resources.
+The current Mineral Resources include only the modeled Mineralization that was not mined during the historical open-pit operations, with the exception of a small mineralized stockpile in the DeLamar area that has sufficient drill data to allow its inclusion in the resources.

-The DeLamar Project resources are classified entirely as Inferred, despite the fact that the drill spacing is sufficient to support higher classifications in many portions of the modeled areas.
-The reasons for the Inferred classification include: (i) the resource estimations are based on a relatively simplistic crosssectional coding of the block model; (ii) the geological support for the resource modeling does not generally attain a level that would allow for higher resource classifications; (iii) all data used as the basis of the resource modeling are historical, and further compilation, evaluation, and verification of the historical data are required to increase confidence in the data; (iv) the as-mined topography, which defines modeled mineralization that has already been mined needs further refinement and verification in the DeLamar area; and (v) uncertainties with respect to the densities applicable to the project resources.
+The DeLamar Project Mineral Resources are classified entirely as Inferred Mineral Resources, despite the fact that the drill spacing is sufficient to support higher classifications in many portions of the modeled areas.
+The reasons for the Inferred Mineral Resource classification include: (i) the resource estimations are based on a relatively simplistic crosssectional coding of the block model; (ii) the geological support for the resource modeling does not generally attain a level that would allow for higher resource classifications; (iii) all data used as the basis of the resource modeling are historical, and further compilation, evaluation, and verification of the historical data are required to increase confidence in the data; (iv) the as-mined topography, which defines modeled mineralization that has already been mined needs further refinement and verification in the DeLamar Area; and (v) uncertainties with respect to the densities applicable to the project resources.

-Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.